- Latin America

 5. What if I don’t make any friends?

 Many of us have had the same friends our entire lives and it’s scary to think about having to start all over and build a social circle from scratch.
 But you’re brave, so you’ll do it anyway.
-The amazing thing about travelling, specifically in this industry, is that you’ll meet people just like you – who’ve moved overseas, and who are eager to connect with fellow travelers.
+The amazing thing about traveling, specifically in this industry, is that you’ll meet people just like you – who’ve moved overseas, and who are eager to connect with fellow travelers.
 Not only will you conquer your fear of being alone by meeting other travelers and teachers, you’ll also make lifetime connections with members of the local community.
 These new friendships will be some of the richest in your life.
 The opportunity for real cultural awareness and exchange is on the other side of this fear.

 Be sure to join the ITA Alumni country-specific Facebook groups to begin this process now!